Guide To Installing ICC Color Profiles For Soft Proofing

 In Order To Implement Soft Proofing With Fine Print Imaging, You Will Need…

 - A high quality, properly calibrated monitor.
 Don’t be misled by claims of $300 monitors that they are professional quality.
-A NEC 24″ Widescreen Color-Critical Desktop Monitor with a SpectraViewII calibration device is an excellent monitor at a “reasonable” cost (if $1000+ is reasonable to you).
-For more great advice on monitors, check out the talented people online at Luminous Landscape... one last note.
-We don’t suggest using a laptop and certainly not a tablet as devices to determine color accuracy – calibrated or not!
+A NEC 24″ Widescreen Color-Critical Desktop Monitor with a SpectraViewII calibration device included is an excellent monitor at a “reasonable” cost (if $1000+ is reasonable to you).
+For more great advice on monitors, check out the talented people online at Luminous Landscape.
+While in the past we haven’t recommended using a laptop to determine color accuracy, the latest laptops (2015 and newer) have come a long way.
+We still suggest using a stand alone high quality monitor, but if you are using one of the latest MacBook Pros, you should be OK.

 - The appropriate ICC Profile from Fine Print Imaging